• Skip to primary navigation

 What herbs to choose

 I have been wanting to grow my own herbal tea for a while.
-But since I’m not an herbalist, I was not sure what herbs are suited for a simple everyday tea, and which ones are more remedial herbs and should be handled with care.
+But since I’m not an herbalist, I wasn’t sure which herbs are suited for a simple everyday tea and which are more medicinal and should be handled with care.

 A friend gifted me a very practical book: Health through God’s Pharmacy by Maria Treben.
 I love that book.
 Among many amazing medicinal herbs, the author shares a simple herbal tea for everyday family use.

 The collection of all these herbs starts in spring and continues throughout the summer.
-Once all the herbs are harvested, they are mixed together into a mixed herbal tea.
+Once all the herbs are harvested, they are combined into a herbal tea.

-Most if not all of these herbs can be used in a separate tea.
-However, we really enjoy the mixture.
+Most, if not all, of these herbs can be used in a separate tea.
+However, we really enjoy the mixture (See below)

-Note: My book is in the original German language, and I translated the names of the herbs to my best ability.
-If you have an English book use that.
+Note: My book is in German, and I translated the herb names to the best of my ability.
+If you have an English book, use that.

 Homegrown Herbal Tea